top of page

 We'd LOVE to hear about it!

-We are looking for citizen scientists to help us monitor endangered Kemp’s ridley and Hawksbill sea turtles along the east coast of Florida.
+We are looking for citizen scientists to help us monitor endangered Kemp’s ridley sea turtles along the east coast of Florida.
 If you’ve been lucky enough to see one of these sea turtles during your recent adventures on or under the water, please let us know!
 By filling out this short form and providing a photo for identification, you are providing valuable data for sea turtle conservation.

 Friendly reminder: Please remember sea turtles are endangered species and protected under state and federal laws.
 Always be respectful of our incredible flippered friends!
 Happy diving!